holly-cummins/catastrophe-cats/README.md

 microservices application](http://github.com/holly-cummins/catastrophe-microservices).
 If you’re wondering about the names – all good internet content involves cats.
 This sample was written to be used as a live demo, and I have some experience of live demos, so I called it – of course – cat-astrophe.

-This service stores information about cats.
+This service stores facts about cats, and also a smaller selection of facts about other creatures.

 This application is designed to run on a [raspberry pi](http://www.linksprite.com/linksprite-pcduino/) (and optionally [Bluemix](http://bluemix.net)), and runs on [WebSphere Liberty](http://wasdev.net).